splunk/splunk-operator/docs/SmartStore.md

 The Splunk Operator includes a method for configuring a SmartStore remote storage volume with index support using a [Custom Resource](https://splunk.github.io/splunk-operator/CustomResources.html).
 The SmartStore integration is not implemented as a StorageClass.
 This feature and its settings rely on support integrated into Splunk Enterprise.
 See [SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) for information on the feature and implementation considerations.

- * SmartStore configuration is supported on these Custom Resources: Standalone and ClusterMaster.
+ * SmartStore configuration is supported on these Custom Resources: Standalone and ClusterManager.
  * SmartStore support in the Splunk Operator is limited to Amazon S3 & S3-API-compliant object stores only if you are using the CRD configuration for S3 as described below."
  * Use of GCS with SmartStore is supported by using configuration via Splunk App.
  * Specification allows definition of SmartStore-enabled indexes only.